 Don’t forget to bring a medical statement from your doctor

-One important point that nobody will ever tell you (because everyone knows this in France, duh!): you need a medical statement from your GP / Doctor saying you are fit for scuba diving.
+One important point that nobody will ever tell you : most of the time you will be asked for a medical statement from your GP / Doctor saying you are fit for scuba diving.
 You will need to show this document before going on your first dive.
 This is not a legal requirement, but since the Dive Director, as explained above, is fully responsible for you, he/she usually wants to take this risk away by asking this mediacal statement.

 If you have no idea what it should look like, you can use this medical form made by PADI.

-If you are not an EU citizen, make sure to have scuba diving insurance.
+- If you are not an EU citizen, make sure to have a scuba diving insurance.

 Based on the regulation explained above, you should be able to dive anywhere.
 However, there is a difference between theory and practice.
-To be honest, popular areas with foreign tourists will be your best bet to make your life easier:
+To be honest, popular areas with foreign tourists will be your best bet to make your life easier.
+My recommendations are :

 - Martinique, Guadeloupe in the Caribbean